What

 Where

-The source code is freely available on GitHub and releases are available in a range of formats, including packages for your browser of choice.
+The source code is freely available on GitHub and releases are available in a range of formats, including the Chrome extension, the Firefox add-on, and packages for your browser of choice.

-Happily, Eventuate is available on Firefox for Android.
+Happily, Eventuate is available on Firefox for Android via AMO.

 Apple charge a fee to distribute software through their App Store, so Eventuate is not available as an extension for Safari.
 Safari and iOS users have two options available to them, in the forms of a bookmarklet and a userscript.